vscode-reborn-ai/vscode-reborn-ai/README.md

 If you want to contribute to the vscode-chatgpt-reborn project, follow the project's contribution guidelines and submit pull requests or open issues on the GitHub repository:

 [https://github.com/christopher-hayes/vscode-chatgpt-reborn](https://github.com/christopher-hayes/vscode-chatgpt-reborn)

+## License

+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.